$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Related Work

 \subsection{Image Steganography}

 Steganography is a technique for concealing secret information within a carrier while preserving its visual appearance and avoiding detection.
-Traditional image steganography methods, such as the Least Significant Bit (LSB) algorithm \cite{wang2001image} and frequency-domain approaches \cite{patel2012steganography,chen2006dwt} (\textit{e.g.}, DCT and DWT), embed secret data by modifying the pixel values or transform coefficients of the cover image.
-However, these methods have limited capacity and struggle to meet the requirements of modern steganography, whereas deep learning-based methods perform better.
+Traditional image steganography methods, such as the Least Significant Bit (LSB) algorithm \cite{wang2001image} and frequency-domain approaches \cite{patel2012steganography,chen2006dwt}, embed secret data by modifying the pixel values or transform coefficients of the cover image.
+However, these hand-crafted methods tend to introduce statistical artifacts that can be easily detected by steganalysis, whereas deep learning-based methods achieve higher security.
 Recent advances in deep learning have produced more powerful steganographic techniques, such as HiDDeN \cite{zhu2018hidden}, LFM \cite{wengrowski2019light}, and StegaStamp \cite{tancik2020stegastamp}, which can embed bit-level information in images with robustness against various manipulations.
-Moreover, methods like HiNet \cite{jing2021hinet}, ISN \cite{lu2021large}, LanNet \cite{lan2023robust}, and StegFormer \cite{ke2024stegformer} offer greater capacity, enabling the concealment of an image in carrier with the same resolution.
+Moreover, methods like HiNet \cite{jing2021hinet}, ISN \cite{lu2021large}, LanNet \cite{lan2023robust}, and StegFormer \cite{ke2024stegformer} offer greater capacity, enabling the concealment of an image in a carrier with the same resolution.
+Recently, several works have explored utilizing diffusion models for steganography, such as DGADM-GIS \cite{yuan2025dgadm}, RoSteALS \cite{bui2023rosteals}, and Latent Watermark \cite{meng2025latent}.

 Despite these advancements, existing methods primarily focus on embedding secret information at a low level (bits or images).
 In this paper, we present a novel steganographic task, Sentence-to-Image Steganography, which aims to conceal semantically meaningful content (\textit{e.g.}, sentence) into images.
 To this end, we propose $\mathrm{S^2LM}$, successfully embedding sentence-level textual data into cover images, significantly expanding the scope of steganography.